Pratikpi/Study-Material/HLD/Video-Streaming-Study-Guide.md

 ---

 ## 8. Common Interview Questions
-- How to scale for millions of users?
-- How to handle video uploads and transcoding?
-- How to deliver low-latency streams globally?
-- How to recommend videos?
-- How to moderate content?

-### Answers

 **How to scale for millions of users?**
 - Use CDN (Content Delivery Network) to cache and deliver video content close to users.